EnsemblGenomes/parasite-static/species/Necator_americanus/PRJNA1007425/Necator_americanus_PRJNA1007425.assembly.md

-Genomic DNA sequence data for the wild-type reference strain Aroian of the major human hookworm Necator americanus are provided here: these data include long Oxford Nanopore Technologies (ONT) reads, short Illumina reads, and Dovetail/Cantata Omni-C reads (Illumina for Hi-C chromosomal scaffolding).
-These reads have been assembled into a chromosomally scaffolded genome for which protein-coding genes have been predicted.
+The wild-type reference strain Aroian of the major human hookworm Necator americanus was sequenced using long-read sequencing technology (Oxford Nanopore Technologies), short-read sequencing technology
+(Illumina sequencing) and Illumina for Hi-C chromosomal scaffolding (Dovetail/Cantata Omni-C).
+These reads have been assembled into a chromosomally scaffolded genome.
+This genome was provided by [Erich Schwarz](https://cals.cornell.edu/erich-schwarz), [College of Agriculture and Life Sciences, Cornell University](https://cals.cornell.edu/).